 The following list contains the 10 most visited pages within the Developer Guide for the last 6 months ordered by page views, as well as a brief description of what can be found on each page.
 If you’re curious which topics have been the most popular or what other AWS customers are reading about, use this list to dive deep and learn more.

 - Connecting Programmatically to Amazon DocumentDB

 Developers can use the same application, code, drivers, and tools they use with MongoDB workloads to start developing against Amazon DocumentDB.
-You can also utilize MongoDB 3.6 and 4.0 drivers to quickly ramp up on the service.
+You can also utilize MongoDB 3.6, 4.0 or 5.00 drivers to quickly ramp up on the service.
 This page contains code examples for several different languages to help you get started.